Registration & Entry:

 There is no refund.

 If you leave without informing the host, your chips will remain in play until for 1 blind level, unless you’ve communicated with the host that you will be here.
 If/when it comes to your final chips being put in, you will be automatically out, whether you have winning cards or not.
-If someone is willing to sign you out at time of knockout, that is fine but not to be expected otherwise.

 If your chips are still in play at the time of going to Final table, they will be removed from play.